datanav/docs/technical/zohocrm-superoffice.rst

 ===============================
-ZohoCRM to Superoffice Dataflow
+ZohoCRM to SuperOffice Dataflow
 ===============================

-Generated: 2024-09-11 00:00:00
+Generated: 2024-09-11 07:57:12

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from ZohoCRM to Superoffice.
+This technical document provides a detailed overview of the Sesam Talk data flow from ZohoCRM to SuperOffice.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-ZohoCRM Account to Superoffice Contact
+ZohoCRM Account to SuperOffice Contact
 --------------------------------------
-Every ZohoCRM Account will be synchronized with a Superoffice Contact.
+Every ZohoCRM Account will be synchronized with a SuperOffice Contact.

-Once a link between a ZohoCRM Account and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a ZohoCRM Account and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a ZohoCRM Account and a Superoffice Contact:
+The following properties are synchronized between a ZohoCRM Account and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - ZohoCRM Account Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Account_Name
      - Name
      - "string"